Jia2005/Signup/React with Tailwindcss/README.md

-# 🚀 Sliding Login/Signup Form with React & Tailwind CSS
+# 🚀 Login/Signup with Google API Integration

 Hey guys! 👋 Made this sliding login/signup thingy with React and Tailwind CSS!